Welcome!

 • A reservation holder selecting a hunting site, assigned pond, or free-roam may take up to three additional people of his/her choice, including no more than two juniors or nonhunters, for a total of four people.
 Once formed, the party cannot add or substitute other individuals.
 The party may not split between blinds and free-roam.

-• If the reservation holder chooses a blind site or assigned pond and he has a guest who has not arrived yet, he/she may request to have this person join him/her at his assigned blind site or assigned pond.
+• If the reservation holder chooses a blind site or assigned pond and they have a guest who has not arrived yet, the reservation holder may request to have this person join them at their assigned blind site or assigned pond.
 The name must be given at the time of processing.
 This does not affect the quota.

 B. Lottery Draw Procedures: